This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Pay Attention to the Weather

 Windy, wet, or extreme cold conditions make your job an uphill battle.
-If the weather conditions are adverse, plan ahead and make 100% sure that you have your temperature right before you set out on your low and slow cooking ourney.
+If the weather conditions are adverse, plan ahead and make 100% sure that you have your temperature right before you set out on your low and slow cooking journey.
 A BBQ canopy can go a long way to help block light amounts of wind or rain.

-Use An Extra Thermometer
+Use A Probe Thermometer

 I don’t know why, but many built in grill lid thermometers are very inaccurate or flat out don’t work.
 When cooking low and slow, it’s crucial to get your temperatures right.
 I always use a probe or bluetooth thermometer to measure the ambient temperature of my grill.